 The fate of an epoch which has eaten of the tree of knowledge

 of the world from the results of its analysis

 This is the distinctively modern faculty, the ability to create

-The ‘truth’ of a theory does not boil down to its reliability but also involves
+The ‘truth’ of a theory does not boil down to its reliability

 Dick Houtman’s principal research interests are cultural change and cultural conflict in the West since the 1960s, particularly in the realms of politics (due to the emergence of a political culture that foregrounds culture and identity rather than economic class interests) and religion (due to the shift from institutional allegiance, religious belief and doctrine to spiritual experience).
 More generally, he is interested in the multifarious cultural manifestations and wide-ranging consequences of a Romantic turn that has profoundly transformed the West since the 1960s.

 As a cultural sociologist, Dick Houtman aims to expose misleading sociological pretensions of ‘true’ meaning, portrayed as solidly grounded beyond culture and history, as moral discourse disguised as science.
-He considers himself neither a social or cultural theorist, nor a methodologist, but firmly believes that only systematic research informed by original theoretical ideas can produce new and meaningul sociological knowledge.
+He considers himself neither a social or cultural theorist, nor a methodologist, but firmly believes that only systematic research informed by original theoretical ideas can produce new and meaningful sociological knowledge.
 As to teaching in higher education, his philosophy is simple enough: students should not be made to slavishly reproduce received ideas, but trained to think sociologically and conduct empirical research that makes a theoretical difference.

-Last updated in May 2022
+Last updated in February 2024